Supply of service

 11.21 If multiple design concepts are submitted, only one concept is deemed to be given by Jupper Ltd as fulfilling the contract.
 All other artwork designs remain the property of Jupper Ltd, unless agreed in writing.

 Do you have a project that needs design work?

-You can reach us at firstname.lastname@example.org or complete the form below, and we’ll get back to you as soon as we can.
+You can reach me at [email protected] or complete the form below, and I’ll get back to you as soon as I can.